-S0 - One of two potential storage areas for the second stage bootloader.
+S0 - Defines one of the two potential storage areas for the second stage bootloader.

-S1 - One of two potential storage areas for the second stage bootloader.
+S1 - Defines the other one of the two potential storage areas for the second stage bootloader.

 By default, the bootloader sample will automatically generate and provision public key hashes directly into the bootloader HEX file, based on the specified private key and additional public keys.

 Alternatively, to facilitate the manufacturing process of a device with the bootloader sample, it is possible to decouple this process and program the sample HEX file and the HEX file containing the public key hashes separately.

 If you choose to do so, use the Python scripts located in the

 scripts/bootloader folder to create and provision the keys manually.

 On some SoCs/SiPs, like the nRF5340 or the nRF9160, the provisioned data is held in the One-time programmable (OTP) region in the User Information Configuration Registers (UICR).
 For this reason, please note the following: